 Is there a Problem Determining Liability for your Injuries?

 One of the major factors in reaching a settlement in a personal injury case is determining the cause and who is at-fault for the injuries.
 If there is a question about liability, a settlement offer may not be forthcoming.
 In such cases, the insurance company may try to discredit you and claim that you are at least partially at fault.
-Alabama is a contributory negligence state, which is very unfavorable for plaintiffs in an injury case.
-Under this legal doctrine, all the defense has to do is prove that you are at least 1% at fault and you are barred from recovering compensation.
+In Alabama, all the defense has to do is prove that you are at least 1% at fault and you are barred from recovering compensation.
 For this reason, it is very important to retain extensive documentation of the incident (e.g., multiple photographs, police reports, statements from witnesses, testimony of expert witnesses, etc.) to ensure that you are able to prove that the other party was at-fault.

 How is the Insurance Company treating You?